timkurvers/valheim-macos/README.md

 effects.

 That said, there is an inherent risk to using custom game builds.
-In particular, Valheim interfaces with Steam, Azure PlayFab cross-play services and most likely Iron Gate's own services.
+In particular, Valheim interfaces with Steam, Azure PlayFab cross-play services, and most likely Iron Gate's own services.
 These services could start treating this custom build as problematic (or the build itself may behave incorrectly) and put your account, characters etc. in jeopardy.